 - This medicine is not for long-term use.
 Do not use the spray for more than 4 weeks unless directed by your doctor.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 The spray bottle is flammable.
 Do not use it near heat, an open flame, or while you smoke.

 - Ask your pharmacist or doctor how to dispose of the medicine container and any leftover or expired medicine.
 Throw away any spray that you have not used after 30 days.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Tell your doctor if you use other corticosteroid medicines, such as betamethasone, hydrocortisone, triamcinolone, Cortaid®, or Lotrisone®.
+- Some medicines can affect how desoximetasone works.
+Tell your doctor if you are also using another corticosteroid medicine, such as betamethasone, hydrocortisone, or triamcinolone.